Leukas/CUTE/README.md

 f"model_outputs/score.{model}.{task}.txt"
 ```

 The outputs of our experiments can already be found there.
-Note: there are a couple of values that were erroneously copied over to the table in the paper, (e.g. Llama2-7B on spelling should get 0.955 not 0.934).
-These will be fixed in the camera-ready.

-##### Generating Data
+### Generating Data

 If you want to re-generate the data using the scripts in ./data_gen/, you will also need to download the fastText word embeddings and put them in the data_gen folder:
 https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip